Shopify: 2020s

 In January 2020, the company announced plans to hire in Vancouver, Canada.
 Additionally, the effects of the COVID-19 pandemic contributed to lifting stock prices.
-On February 21, 2020, Shopify announced plans to join the Diem Association, known as Libra Association at the time.
+On February 21, 2020, Shopify announced plans to join the Diem Association, known as the Libra Association at the time.
 Also that month, Shopify Pay was rebranded as Shop Pay.
 In April, Arrive was rebranded as Shop, combining both customer-facing features under a single brand.
 In May, during the COVID-19 pandemic, Shopify announced it would shift most of its global workforce to permanent remote work.
 It was reported that Shopify's valuation would likely rise on the back of options it had in the company Affirm that was expecting to go public shortly.
 In November 2020, Shopify announced a partnership with Alipay to support merchants with cross-border payments.
-As a result of Affirm's January 13, 2021 IPO, Shopify's 8% stake in Affirm was worth $2 billion.
+Shopify also provided the opportunity for users to connect Alibaba and AliExpress to Shopify through an Alibaba Dropshipping app that could be purchased through the Shopify App Store.
+Multiple applications launched between 2021 and 2024 allowed customers to connect their Shopify store to their Alibaba account and then import and publish their products.
+The integration automatically syncs inventory and orders between both platforms so that Alibaba vendors can ship directly to dropshipping customers.As a result of Affirm's January 13, 2021 IPO, Shopify's 8% stake in Affirm was worth $2 billion.
 About half of Shopify's C-level executives left the company in early 2021.
 On June 29, 2021, Shopify removed the 20% revenue share for app developers that make less than US$1 million per year.

 On January 18, 2022, Shopify announced a partnership with JD.com to let U.S. merchants expand their operations in China, listing their products on JD's cross-border e-commerce platform JD Worldwide.
 On March 22, 2022, Shopify introduced Linkpop, a product to create a branded, social marketplace through which merchants can advertise and market their products via links to be added on social media channels.
 The following month, Shopify, Alphabet Inc., Meta Platforms, McKinsey & Company, and Stripe, Inc. announced a $925 million advance market commitment of carbon dioxide removal (CDR) from companies that are developing CDR technology over the next 9 years.